ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## min_marks_to_honor_max_concurrent_queries {#min-marks-to-honor-max-concurrent-queries}

-Minimal number of marks for applying the `max_concurrent_queries` setting.
+The minimal number of marks read by the query for applying the [max_concurrent_queries](#max-concurrent-queries) setting.

 Possible values: